reustmd/lendingClubAutoInvestor/README.md

 LendingClubAutoInvestor
 =======================

-CasperJS script to automatically reinvest idle cash in Lending Club.
+Unfortunately lending club doesn't offer a free way to automatically reinvest note payouts.
+As a result, you can quickly end up with lots of investable cash just sitting in your account.
+That's why I created this CasperJS script to automatically reinvest my idle cash.

 The script requires that you've setup an investment filter within the Lending Club website.